langchain-ai/langserve-replit-template/README.md

 1. Deploy your app to Replit by [clicking here](https://replit.com/new/github/langchain-ai/langserve-replit-template).
     - You will also need to set an `OPENAI_API_KEY` environment variable by going under `Tools > Secrets` in the bottom left corner.
+    - To enable tracing, you'll also need to set `LANGCHAIN_TRACING_V2=true`, `LANGCHAIN_API_KEY`, and optionally `LANGCHAIN_SESSION`.
+2. Run `pip install -U langchain-cli` to install the required command.
+3. Run `poetry install` to install the required dependencies.
-2. Press `Run` on `main.py`.
+4. Press `Run` on `main.py`.
-3. Navigate to `https://your_url.repl.co/docs/` to see documentation for your live runnable!
+5. Navigate to `https://your_url.repl.co/docs/` to see documentation for your live runnable, and `https://your_url.repl.co/pirate-speak/playground/` to access a playground where you can try sending requests!

-// TODO: Add LangSmith tracing guide with extension
+As you experiment, you can install the [LangSmith Replit extension](https://replit.com/extension/@langchain/a1d61149-f81e-4df7-9e91-69cfdcbccce3) to see traces of your runs in action by navigating to either your default project or the one set in your `LANGCHAIN_SESSION` environment variable.

 ## Calling from the client